Planted in 2007 to six experimental varieties:

 Planted from 2008 - Present day:

-Serves as our experimental block in addition to the field blend of Riesling / Petit Manseng
+Serves as our experimental and training block, and our field blend of Riesling / Petit Manseng

 Planted in 2016: